Children's Book Festival 2023

 Aug.
 14, 2024

-This month, children across the U.S. are heading back to class.
-Their educations will be shaped by the decisions of nearly 13,000 school boards.
-Anna Deese, a PhD student and former school board member from Montana, breaks down some of the biggest misconceptions.
+As children across the U.S. head back to class, their educations will be shaped by the decisions of nearly 13,000 school boards.
+Anna Deese, a PhD student in Educational Foundations, Policy and Practice and former school board member from Montana, breaks down some of the biggest misconceptions.

 Phil Distefano